JDFind/android-cmake/README.md

 # What's different?
-In this fork I cherry-picked some commits that improved/ fixed issues with the original code.
+In this fork I cherry-picked some commits that improve/ fix issues with the original code.
+I also made a few minor changes.
+Feel free to submit issues or create pull requests.

 # android-cmake

 CMake is great, and so is Android.
 This is a collection of CMake scripts that may be useful to the Android NDK community.
-It is based on experience from porting OpenCV library to Android: http://opencv.org/platforms/android.html
+It is based on experience from porting OpenCV library to Android: https://opencv.org/platforms/android/

 Main goal is to share these scripts so that devs that use CMake as their build system may easily compile native code for Android.